Already a DIA Member? Sign in. Not a member? Join.

 Founder, Dreyer Strategies LLC, United States

-Nancy Dreyer served as Chief Scientific Officer at IQVIA Real World Solutions, Global Chief of Scientific Affairs at Outcome Sciences Inc and Quintiles, and CEO of Epidemiology Resources Inc. prior to her recent switch to consultancy.
-She maintains an active practice, working with the pharmaceutical industry, serving as Chief, Scientific Advisory Board at OM1, and participating on the Real-World Evidence Leadership Team for the Intl Society of Pharmacoeconomics and Outcomes Research, as a Science and Policy Advisor to DIA, teaching and publishing.
-She is a Fellow of both ISPE and DIA, an Adjunct Professor of Epidemiology at University of North Carlina at Chapel Hill and a Trustee of Brandeis University.
+Nancy Dreyer is Chief of the Scientific Advisory Board at OM1, and brings her experience having served as Chief Scientific Officer at IQVIA Real World Solutions, Global Chief of Scientific Affairs at Outcome Sciences and Quintiles, and CEO of Epidemiology Resources Inc. Her expertise includes patient-generated information, electronic health records, health insurance claims, and data linkage, including collaboration with regulators and HTA.
+Widely published, she is a Science and Policy Advisor to DIA and a member of the Real-World Evidence Leadership Team for ISPOR.
+She is a Fellow of ISPE and DIA, an Adjunct Professor of Epidemiology at University of North Carolina at Chapel Hill and a Trustee of Brandeis University.

 Mary Jane Geiger